ChainAgnostic/varsig/README.md

 # Abstract

-Varsig is a [multiformat][Multiformats] for describing signatures over IPLD data and raw bytes in a way that preserves information about the payload and canonicalization metadata.
+Varsig is a [multiformat][Multiformats] for compactly describing signatures over data and any codec information to serailiaze the signed data correctly.

 # Introduction

-[IPLD] is a deterministic encoding scheme for data expressed in [common types][IPLD Data Model] plus content addressed links.

 Common formats such as [JWT][RFC 7519] use encoding (e.g. [base64]) and text separators (e.g. `"."`) to pass around encoded data and their signatures: